-With office space, meeting rooms and hot-desking facilities, a screening room, lounge, dining area (serving a harvest table spread from chef Dave Higgs’ live-fire grill at Marble, one floor above), coffee station and bar, this is a members’ club that no one will want to leave.
+With office space, meeting rooms and hot-desking facilities, a screening room, lounge, dining area, coffee station and bar, this is a members’ club that no one will want to leave.

 Founder Jonathon Meyer has pioneered elegant working and meeting spaces.
 His idea for MESH was to create an exclusive club that mixes levels of business experience and also creates easy opportunities for meeting like-minded people.
 As he puts it, this is not designed to be for “hipsters-only or as a Gentleman’s Club”.